Cinque Terre visiting all 5 towns

 Monterosso

 We walked to Monterosso from Vernazza along the blue path.
 It was lunchtime when we arrived and it was very busy with tourists dining out.
-There was also lots of large tour groups.
+There were also lots of large tour groups.
 We bought takeaway pizza and ate it on an outside seat.
 Monterosso has the largest beach area.
 We were there in October and the weather was warm enough for people to be enjoying the beach.
 Beach in Monterosso

-View our full two week Italy itinerary.
+View our full two-week Italy itinerary.

 Facebooktwitterredditpinterestlinkedin